 Our reporting segment is based upon our internal organizational structure, the manner in which our operations are managed and the criteria used by our Chief Executive Officer, our chief operating decision maker ("CODM") to evaluate performance.
 The Company's operations involve similar products and customers worldwide.
 We are centrally managed and the CODM primarily uses consolidated financial information supplemented by sales information by product category, major product title and platform to make operational decisions and assess financial performance.
 Our business consists of our Rockstar Games and 2K labels which have been aggregated into a single reportable segment (the "publishing segment") based upon their similar economic characteristics, products and distribution methods.
 Revenue earned from our publishing segment is primarily derived from the sale of internally developed software titles and software titles developed on our behalf by third parties.
-Accordingly, the Company operates as a single segment.
+Accordingly, after the sale of the assets of our distribution segment, the Company operates as a single segment.

 Prior to the first quarter of fiscal year 2010, we managed our business primarily based on our publishing and distribution businesses.
 In February 2010, we completed the sale of the assets of our distribution business.
 As a result, the financial results of our distribution business have been classified as discontinued operations in our Condensed Consolidated Statements of Operations for all of the periods presented.
-The assets and liabilities of this business are reflected as assets and liabilities held for sale in the Condensed Consolidated Balance Sheets for all periods presented.
+The assets and liabilities of this business are reflected as assets and liabilities of discontinued operations in the Condensed Consolidated Balance Sheets for all periods presented.